CHAPTER 3: THE GREAT MULTITUDE

 The pressing goal is proclaiming Christ.

-The long-term goal comes by conformity to Jesus Christ.
+The long-term goal comes from conformity to Jesus Christ.

 Jesus is not a means to make your life happy.
 We must abandon our lives for His life.
 It is better to lose our lives and our own personal kingdoms than to lose His way and to lose His Kingdom.
 And this promise… is for everyone.